 For immediate release: January 16, 2018

-Toronto drivers have a lot to learn, according to a new report from the Toronto Centre for Active Transportation (TCAT), Learning to be a Bicycle Friendly Driver: Driver Training Program for Safely Sharing the Road with Bicycles.
+Toronto drivers have a lot to learn, according to a new report from The Centre for Active Transportation (TCAT), Learning to be a Bicycle Friendly Driver.

 The report looks at the feasibility of offering additional training to drivers in Toronto (both professional and the public), with the goal of helping them more safely share the road with people on bikes.
 The findings reveal an urgent need for this type of training and an unprecedented willingness on the part of businesses to engage with safe cycling issues.